the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 You can find other inspiration and examples of inclusive session descriptions on the [Mozilla Festival (MozFest) website](https://schedule.mozillafestival.org/schedule).]
 ```

-(cl-inclusive-events-parallel-sessions)=
+(cl-ppie-events-parallel-sessions)=
 ### Using Parallel Sessions
 Conferences and other large events can often bring together a wide range of attendees with an equally wide range of experiences and expertise.
 For these events, it may not be ideal to curate all content and sessions suitable for a general audience.
 However, in this case, it is very important that organizers clearly communicate about the content of sessions, and that sessions are labelled appropriately on all promotional material.

-Consider if you are able to run "parallel" tracks or sessions and dedicate one of these tracks to sessions that would be of interest to people with lived experience.
+Consider if you are able to run "parallel" tracks or sessions and dedicate one of these tracks to sessions that would be of interest to - and inclusive of - members of the public and people with lived experience.

 Ensure that your sessions which focus on people's lived experiences, and any research methods which actively involve members of the public, are able to be attended by researchers and other professionals in attendance.